fbnspl/aed-demo/README.md

 python3 demo.py

 ## notes
-Only works in a quiet environment, no background noise or other source separation methods implemented Uses your default sound device to record audio
+Only works in a quiet environment, no background noise or other source separation methods implemented.
+Uses your default sound device to record audio.